 Flight crews, flight attendants, flight instructors, air traffic controllers at facilities operated by the CAA or aircraft dispatchers, aircraft maintenance or preventative maintenance personnel, ground security coordinators.

-Why are safety-sensitive employees tested?
+Why are safety sensitive aviation activity employees tested?

 For the safety of the traveling public, co-workers and yourself.

-What information shall employers provide when I first begin performing CAA safety sensitive functions?
+What information shall employers provide when they first begin performing CAA safety sensitive functions?

 What conduct is prohibited by the regulations?